 Mountaineering:Training takes place in some of the most remarkable terrain in the world.
 We teach you how to climb on snow, ice and alpine rock plus instruct you in glacier travel, crevasse rescue, route finding and navigation.
 All of this is combined with the ascent of several peaks.
 The final mountaineering expedition gives you the chance to organize and lead the trip under the watchful eye of our certified guides.

 Backcountry Skiing: As with ice climbing we have world class backcountry skiing in the Canadian Rockies and in the Selkirk Range just to the west.
 Winter route finding, avalanche hazard assessment, glacier travel and winter camping skills are all covered.
-Canada is a world leader in avalanche training and Canadian Avalanche Association sanctioned certificates will be awarded on successful completion.
+Canada is a world leader in avalanche training and Avalanche Canada sanctioned certificates will be awarded on successful completion.

 Rescue: We will introduce you to more rope rescue techniques and to the advanced skills needed to extract victims from remote settings and steep terrain.
 Invaluable knowledge to have in the mountains.